 - a.
 Remembering when they met.

 - b.
 Transmitting us a feeling of hope.

 - c.
 Not satisfied with the secrecy of their relation.

 - d.
 A and B

-17. The repetition of "silence and tears" at the beginning and end of the poem denotes the poet's:
+- 17. The repetition of "silence and tears" at the beginning and end of the poem denotes the poet's:

 - a.
-Ability to leave his moment of pain behind. - b.
-Inability to leave his moment of pain behind. - c.
-Inability to forgive her. - d.
-All false
+Ability to leave his moment of pain behind.

+- b.
+Inability to leave his moment of pain behind.

-18. In (The dew of the morning/ Sunk chill on my brow / A knell to mine ear/A shudder comes o'er me: dew), the underlined words symbolize:
+- 18. In (The dew of the morning/ Sunk chill on my brow / A knell to mine ear/A shudder comes o'er me: dew), the underlined words symbolize:

 - a.
+Hatred.

-Hatred. - b.
+- b.
 Cold

-- c.
-Separation - d.
-All false

-19. The very important metaphorical element at the beginning of the second and the third stanzas is:
+- 19. The very important metaphorical element at the beginning of the second and the third stanzas is:

-- a.
-Hatred.
+- Hatred. a.

-- b.Cold
+- b.
+Cold

-- c.
-Separation
+- C. Separation

 - d.
 All false

-20. Due to the poem, nobody can help the poet to come back to smile because:
+- 20. Due to the poem, nobody can help the poet to come back to smile because:

 - a.
 She split up with him

 - b.
 Their relation was secret

+- 21. One of the following is NOT from the Romantic charachteristics found in this poem:

+- a.
+There is a sense of sadness and loneliness permeating the whole poem.

+- The link between man and nature is evident in the second stanza. b.

 - c.
-He does not want to forget.

-- d.
-All false

-21. One of the following is NOT from the Romantic charachteristics found in this poem:

-- a.
-There is a sense of sadness and loneliness permeating the whole poem. - b.
-The link between man and nature is evident in the second stanza. - c.
-The lack of imagination. - d.
-The experience continues with the romantic poet long after the causation has ceased.
+The lack of imagination.

-22. The repetition of "silence and tears" in WHEN WE TWO PARTED at the beginning and end of the poem denotes the poet's
+- 22. The repetition of "silence and tears" in WHEN WE TWO PARTED at the beginning and end of the poem denotes the poet's

-- a. happiness

-- b. cheerfulness

-- c. gladness
+- a. gladness

-- d. painfulness
+- b. painfulness